 The Department of State releases a monthly visa bulletin that contains all of the most recent final action dates according to the type of green card and the beneficiary’s country of origin.
 When your priority date matches or passes the final action date given in your section, the USCIS will consider your date as current and a visa number will be available for you.

 One of the major benefits of the EB-1 category is that the final action dates are usually current for most countries.
-However, there have been times, such as in the June 2017 visa bulletin, when some of the countries have had waiting times of several years.
-Be sure to check each new bulletin to see if your date is current.
+You can check the latest visa bulletin here to see which countries if any, have wait times.

 Q. Why is there a discrepancy in the dates from one country to the next?